JRK Property Holdings

 JRK Property Holdings is a Los Angeles based real estate holding and property management company.
-In 2014, JRK was the 15th largest apartment owner in the United States as ranked by the National Multi Housing Council.
+In 2025, JRK was the 50th largest apartment owner in the United States as ranked by the National Multi Housing Council with 26,938 units.

 History

-The company was founded in 1991 by Jim Lippman, who currently serves as chairman and chief executive officer.
+The company was founded in 1991 by Jim Lippman, who currently serves as non-executive chairman and Robert Rooney, and Keith Holmes.
 JRK was created with the purchase of five multifamily properties from an RTC pool of Executive Life assets that Lippman had been managing via receivership.
 Twenty years later, the company has amassed a commercial portfolio throughout the United States valued in excess of $5 billion and, in 2008, became a member of the National Multifamily Housing Council's NMHC 50 – a list of the nation's fifty largest apartment owners.

-In June 2022, JRK Property Holdings served eviction notices to 38 families at their residential complex: Redbank Village of South Portland, Maine.
-Acquired in late 2021, JRK Property Holdings immediately increased rent fees by 22% at the 40-year old complex.
-A CBS news affiliate, WGME, documented long-standing safety and health problems at Redbank Village apartments.
-And, WGME noted that Maine law stipulates "landlords must fix problems that are unsafe or could make you sick before they can charge more for rent."
-Evicted residents were less than a month behind in the excessive $2,400 monthly rent Redbank Village now charges.
-WGME stated that apartments range from 535 to 825 square foot and tenants pay all utilities, lawn care and snow removal services.
-The over 70 people to be evicted included some disabled and elderly.
+2006–2010

+In 2006, JRK Property Holdings launched its first investment fund, JRK Birchmont, which was named after Pierce Camp Birchmont.
+The fund closed oversubscribed at $203 million and focused on value-add multifamily real estate investments.
+During this period, the company expanded its acquisition strategy, by acquiring a 17-property multifamily portfolio from Apartment Investment and Management Co.
+(AIMCO) for over $285 million.
+The transaction, conducted through a joint venture with JRK Birchmont Advisors, spanned multiple U.S. states.

+2011–2020

+In 2011, JRK acquired five multifamily properties comprising over 1,800 residential units across the Washington D.C., Atlanta, and Dallas–Fort Worth metropolitan areas.
+The acquisitions totaled approximately $160 million, funded with $50 million in equity from the JRK Multifamily Platform fund and financing from Fannie Mae and Freddie Mac.
+In the same year, the company was recognized among the top 25 apartment owners in the United States.

+By 2014, with continued investments and operations JRK became the 15th largest multifamily property owner in the United States managing apartment portfolio of 53,373 units across 27 states.